St. Mark's School of Texas: Terrill School for Boys

-As headmaster, Terrill encouraged Miss Ela Hockaday to open a girls' school in Dallas in 1913.
+Terrill also foresaw a need for a strong girls' school in Dallas.
+He encouraged Ela Hockaday to open a girls' school in Dallas in 1913, and put her in contact with prominent Dallas businessmen who wanted their daughters to get a high-quality education.
 Schools descended from Terrill have had some affiliation with the Hockaday School for over a century, with shared social events, artistic performances, and some classes.